wotakumoe/wotaku/docs/guides/manga/madokami.md

 ::: warning Possible Issues
-In case you followed this guide perfectly, but still aren't getting a reply from sola in the side tab, try the following:
+If you've followed this guide perfectly, but still aren't getting a reply from sola in the side tab, try the following:
-- Remove any special characters from your nick, leaving only letters and numbers, or use a more unique nick (in case someone else already registered it).
+- Remove any special symbols from your nick, leaving only letters and numbers, or use a more unique nick (in case someone else already registered it).
 - If you're using mobile data, switch to wi-fi.
 :::